Click on the links below to navigate to the corresponding topics:

-During the forthcoming academic year, high school sophomores have the chance to enter a unique essay competition sponsored by the Newport Historical Society.
-This writing contest, entitled Big Ideas for a Changing World, asks students to explore the question, “What is happening now in your community, or what could be happening, that has the power to change the future in Rhode Island and potentially the world?”
+During the summer and fall of 2016, high school sophomores had the chance to enter a unique essay competition sponsored by the Newport Historical Society.
+This writing contest, entitled Big Ideas for a Changing World, asked students to explore the question, “What is happening now in your community, or what could be happening, that has the power to change the future in Rhode Island and potentially the world?”

 Rhode Island has been a place of many firsts – innovation runs deep in the Ocean State.
 It’s the first place in the modern world to incorporate the revolutionary principle of religious freedom in its governing documents.
 That idea and the related concept of separation of church and state went on to sweep the world.
 Today these principles are included in the U.S. Constitution, the Bill of Rights and the United Nations Universal Declaration of Human Rights.
 Just a little more than 100 years later, Rhode Islanders changed the world again – this time by starting the Industrial Revolution in America.
 What will come next?

-What’s the prize?
+What was the prize?
 Tickets to the hit Broadway musical Hamilton: An American Musical, including a post-show dinner and transportation to/from New York City.
-Two student winners from each Rhode Island county will be selected.
-Teachers who sponsor this competition in their classes and have an award-winning student essay will be invited to join the trip.

 Please click here for submission guidelines and details about how to participate in the essay competition.